bromite/bromite/README.md

 Bromite is [Chromium](https://www.chromium.org/Home) plus some patches for ad blocking and enhanced privacy.

+Bromite is only available for Android v4 and above.

 See [open issues](https://github.com/bromite/bromite/issues) for the development in progress.

 # Donate